Best States for Surrogacy

 Oregon

-• Vital records: Known processes for updating birth records in common surrogacy scenarios.
+• Who it works for: Often workable for many family structures; known processes exist for updating birth records in common surrogacy scenarios.

 Virginia